Story of Ted Weisgal and Leisure Learning Unlimited

 Leisure Learning was born.

-Ted went back the next day and told Donna that her change of mind
+Ted went back the next day and told Deborah that her change of mind

 was unacceptable.
 He had no intention of agreeing to this switch.